 Demographics of survey respondents

-116 utilities (up from 82 in 2018, a 41.5% increase), representing 20 states, ranging in size from 232 to 285,000 active accounts participated in the survey.
+88 utilities representing 25 states, ranging in size from 35 to 192,000 active accounts participated in the survey.
 Click on the links below to see charts of the various demographic data for the survey respondents:

-Surprisingly, two utilities this year were more efficient than the most efficient utilities in either 2016 or 2018.
-The results ranged from 408 to 69,818 as represented by the graph below: (clicking on any of the graphs will open a larger image in a new window).
+This year, the most efficient utility was also the most efficient utility in the four years I’ve been conducting the Utility Staffing Survey!
+The results ranged from 84 to 96,000 as represented by the graph below: (clicking on any of the graphs will open a larger image in a new window).

-If you’re playing along at home and would like to calculate your utility’s Annual Accounts Billed per Office Employee value, I’ve created an online calculator to determine this value.
+If you would like to calculate your utility’s Annual Accounts Billed per Office Employee value to see how you compare, I’ve created an online calculator to determine this value.
 Please click here to calculate your utility’s value.

 Annual customer turnover